zhangdichn/site/docs/golang/operations/storager.md

 Write will write data into a file.

+Implementer:

+- MUST close writer while error happened or all data written.

 Caller:

-- MUST close reader while error happened or all data written.
+- MUST close input reader while error happened or all data read.